-In some cases, the valve can't be repaired, and surgeons may perform heart valve replacement.
-In heart valve replacement, your surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
+If the valve can't be repaired, surgeons may perform heart valve replacement.
+In heart valve replacement, your surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological or tissue valve).

 Biological tissue valves degenerate over time, and often eventually need to be replaced.
 People with mechanical valves will need to take blood-thinning medications for life to prevent blood clots.
 Your doctor will discuss with you the benefits and risks of each type of valve and discuss which valve may be appropriate for you.